Skip to main content

 Choose the right SKU type:

-• Use Finished Good for anything you sell directly
+• Use Finished Good for products you sell directly

-• Use Component for items that go into other products
+• Use Component for all purchased items used in other products (raw materials, packaging, parts)

 • Use Bundle when you physically assemble products together